-- Able to perform and initial assessment and formulate an initial management plan whilst awaiting specialist advice - Recognises the additional psychosocial needs of the parents and families and considers the best environment in which to see and examine these children - Communicates effectively with families - Communicates effectively with the multidisciplinary team.
+- Able to perform an initial assessment and formulate an initial management plan whilst awaiting specialist advice - Recognises the additional psychosocial needs of the parents and families and considers the best environment in which to see and examine these children - Communicates effectively with families - Communicates effectively with the multidisciplinary team.

-Paediatric Safeguarding (see SLO7)
+Paediatric safeguarding (see SLO7)

-- Knows and understands the ways in which children may present with physical, sexual, emotional abuse and neglect. - Knows which infants are most at risk - Aware of the stresses to the family and the increased risk of NAI, neglect and DV - Reliably picks up clues which should give rise to concern - Able to recognise patterns of injury or illness which might suggest NAI - Demonstrates an awareness of modern slavery and FGM - Reliably documents concerns, conversations with other professionals, and detailed descriptions of history or examination findings as appropriate - Understands the importance of seeking help from experienced colleagues in the assessment of children with possible NAI - Understands the ways in which children might reveal sexual abuse - Understands and recognises the signs and symptoms of sexual abuse - Able to talk with parents and inform them that a social services referral is being made
+- Knows and understands the ways in which children may present with physical, sexual and emotional abuse, and neglect - Knows which infants are most at risk - Aware of the stresses to the family and the increased risk of NAI, neglect and DV - Reliably picks up clues which should give rise to concern - Able to recognise patterns of injury or illness which might suggest NAI

+- Demonstrates an awareness of modern slavery and FGM - Reliably documents concerns, conversations with other professionals, and detailed descriptions of history or examination findings as appropriate - Understands the importance of seeking help from experienced colleagues in the assessment of children with possible NAI - Understands the ways in which children might reveal sexual abuse - Understands and recognises the signs and symptoms of sexual abuse - Able to talk with parents and inform them that a social services referral is being made - Able to initiate safeguarding children procedures including sexual abuse as per local policy - Knows the relevant national documents which underpin the safeguarding children policy in the emergency setting - Understands the roles of other systems in protecting children, e.g. Social Services, the Child Protection Plan, Police Child Protection and Domestic Violence Units, SureStart, Childline, Health Visitors, School Nurses, Area Safeguarding Children Committee, Community Paediatricians